 Driving in Athens and driving in Greece are not one and the same.
 It is generally a good idea to avoid driving in Athens if you can.

 The city’s bus, metro, and taxi network are good enough to get around if you’re here on vacation.
-If you move here and will have to drive through/around the city regularly, you need the patience of a saint.

 The main problem with driving in Athens is that the roads are heavily congested.
 You will be navigating your way through busy roads that have four lanes of traffic headed in each direction.